This post may contain affiliate links.

 Serving Ideas and Suggestions

-This Polish Sausage Sandwich Recipe is a meal in itself, but it really shines when you load up the rest of the plate with cookout classics.
+This Polish Sausage Recipe is a meal in itself, but it really shines when you load up the rest of the plate with cookout classics.
 Pair it with our slow cooker baked potatoes if you want a steakhouse-style spread, or pile a generous mound of our fried mac and cheese next to the sandwich for the ultimate comfort plate.

 If you are feeding a hungrier crowd, ladle a bowl of our Wendy’s chili recipe on the side and let folks spoon some over the sandwich for a chili-Polish move.
 For game day or any party, our hot spinach artichoke dip with crackers keeps people happy while the grill is going.